-38. How are non-employee director plans treated when another equity plan is on ballot?
+36. How are non-employee director plans treated when another equity plan is on ballot?

 The EPSC model is not used for stand-alone non-employee director plans that are on the ballot (although they will receive a plan cost evaluation for SVT and burn rate).
-In these cases, positive or negative features of the stand-alone non-employee director plan will only impact that plan's evaluation, which continues ISS' historical case-by-case approach to stand-alone non-employee director plan evaluations.
+In these cases, positive or negative features of the standalone non-employee director plan will only impact that plan's evaluation, which continues ISS' historical case-bycase approach to stand-alone non-employee director plan evaluations.
 However, when a proposal enumerated in FAQ #2 is on the ballot, the shares available for grant under a non-employee director plan will be incorporated into the Plan Cost evaluation of the EPSC policy for that proposal.

-39. How will equity plan proposals at newly public companies be evaluated?
+37. How will equity plan proposals at newly public companies be evaluated?

 Recent IPOs, spinoffs, and bankruptcy-emergent companies may be evaluated under an EPSC model that includes fewer factors.
-As under prior policy, neither the burn rate nor duration factors apply for companies that have less than three years of disclosed grant data.
+The burn rate and duration factors do not apply for companies that have less than three years of disclosed grant data.
 Generally, the Special Cases models will be used in the following two cases: 1) the subject company has less than or equal to 32 months of trading history as of the applicable QDD date; or 2) the subject company has between 33 and 36 months of trading history as of the applicable QDD and less than three years of burn rate data is available.